hphelion/documentation/moonshot/manage.administration-dashboard.getting-started.md

 started continues down the privilege hierarchy to project users.

 Generally, the privilege hierarchy gives each role all the rights of the roles beneath it.
 For example, a project administrator can perform all the tasks of a project user, plus some additional tasks.
-Occasionally, the HP Cloud OS Administration Dashboard Help provides guidance for best practices that supplement the privilege hierarchy.
+Occasionally, the HP Cloud OS for Moonshot Administration Dashboard Help provides guidance for best practices that supplement the privilege hierarchy.

 **Tasks:**